yigitkaantonkaz/DSA210_Data_Science/README.md

 ## **Project Plan**

 ### **Data Collection**
+- **Music Data**:
-   - Retrieve music listening data using the Spotify API.
+  - Retrieved using Spotify API for track metadata and listening history.
+  - Supplemented with audio features such as tempo and loudness from AcousticBrainz API.
+- **Productivity Data**:
-   - Track productivity scores, task types, and working hours manually or via apps.
+  - Manually recorded task types, durations, and timestamps.
-   - Align timestamps to link music listening sessions with productivity data.
+  - Synced with music listening data for temporal alignment.

 ### **Data Preprocessing**
+- **Steps**:
-   - Clean and merge datasets
+  - Cleaned datasets for consistency and removed duplicates.
+  - Merged music and productivity data based on timestamps.
   - Feature engineering:
-     - Derive metrics like average tempo, energy levels, and genre distribution per session.
+    - Average tempo, loudness, and genre distribution per session.

 ### **Exploratory Data Analysis (EDA)**
-   - Analyze correlations between:
+- **Techniques Used**:
-     - Music attributes (tempo, energy, genre) and productivity.
+  - Correlation analysis between music attributes and productivity.
-     - Working hours and productivity scores.
+  - Visualization of:
+    - Music attributes over time.
+    - Productivity trends across task types and working hours.
-   - Visualize patterns using scatterplots, heatmaps, and time-series graphs.
+  - Tools: Scatterplots, heatmaps, and time-series graphs.

 ### **Modeling**
-   - **Clustering**:
+- **Techniques**:
-     - Group sessions based on music attributes and productivity to identify patterns.
+  - **Clustering**: Identify groups of sessions with similar music attributes and productivity levels.
-   - **Regression**:
-     - Predict productivity scores using features like tempo, energy, and task type.
+  - **Regression**: Predict productivity scores using features like tempo, loudness, and task type.
-   - **Time-Series Analysis**:
+  - **Time-Series Analysis**: Forecast productivity based on music listening trends.
-     - Model productivity trends over time and forecast optimal music attributes for future tasks.
+- **Goal**: Create a model that suggests music attributes for optimal productivity.

+### **Findings**

 ### **Insights and Recommendations**
    - Provide a summary of findings:
      - Best genres or tempos for productivity.
      - Ideal working hours for specific music types.
    - Develop actionable recommendations:
      - Suggest personalized playlists for study/work.

+### **Limitations and Future Work**
+- **Limitations**:
+  - Incomplete or missing data for some tracks due to API restrictions.
+  - Manual logging of productivity data, leading to potential inconsistencies.
+- **Future Plans**:
+  - Automate productivity tracking.
+  - Explore advanced machine learning techniques for more accurate predictions.
+  - Create a recommendation system for generating personalized playlists.

-### **Visualization and Reporting**
+## **Visualization and Reporting**
-   - Build an interactive dashboard:
-     - Display trends and insights.
+- **Deliverables**:
-     - Provide real-time productivity recommendations.
+  - Visualizes trends, correlations, and recommendations.
+  - Suggests music genres and tempos for productivity improvement.

+## **Repository Structure**